 Health Advisory (Coronavirus)

-With the rapid rise in reported cases of coronavirus around the world, travelers are reconsidering their 2020 vacation plans.
+With the reported cases of COVID around the world, travelers are reconsidering their vacation plans.
 For many, that means canceling trips.
 For others, it means looking into travel insurance.

 “We’ve seen a huge spike in travel insurance purchases and call volume since the outbreak,” Jason Schreier, CEO of April Travel Protection, told HuffPost.
 “As awful as it sounds, when these kinds of things happen around the world, it absolutely is a boost to our business.”